-- 1. The Main contractor, when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements.
-Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - 2.
+- 1. The main contractor when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements. - 2.
 The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
-Additional to the requirements, will be that the Main contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision. - 3.
-Where legislative and Eskom recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
-When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training.
+Additional to the requirements, will be that the Main contractor must have the appropriate qualifications, certificates and employees should always be under competent client supervision. - 3.
+Where legislative and Eskom Kriel Power Station recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
+When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training. - 5.
+Appropriate time must be set aside for training (induction and other) of all employees. - 6.
+Records of all training and qualifications of all employees must be kept on the OHS file.